mckouny/mckouny.github.io/README.md

 js/resume.js
 * What should I be sending over to the server?
 Currently end up with a string(s), which I'll add to an array
 * Is the random script for displaying email good enough for showing your emaiL?
+* Here again, could you please recommoend some library to do the hashing?

 ## About the Template